 Political theory, women's, gender, and sexuality studies, Asian American studies, African American studies, settler colonial and Indigenous studies

 Affect, ordinary life, biopolitics, aesthetics, new materialisms and vitalisms, the human, ecology and multispecies relations, futurity, intimacy, queer of color critique, settler colonialism, Hawaiʻi

 I am presently conducting two major research projects.
 The first is a book project based on my dissertation, The Bad Good Life: On the Politics of Impasse.
 It examines how the good life inhibits changes to sociopolitical infrastructures—changes that may be integral to creating a more just, pluralist, and equitable social order.
 More information on this project may be found here.

 My research deforms and expands the enterprise of political theory.
 I pursue these ends through two primary methods.

-First, I present scholars in fields such as feminist, queer, Asian American, African American, and Indigenous studies as political theorists.
+First, I present scholars in fields such as feminist, queer, Asian American, African American, and Indigenous studies as political thinkers.
 Academic divisions of labor often hold that so-called "minority studies," viewed as sociological or anthropological, have little to contribute to theoretical matters.
 By bringing scholars of those fields into conversation with more traditional political theorists, I not only diversify a canon and a discipline that are populated mostly by white men.
 I also expand the sites in which political thought may be found and thus alter what political thought looks like.

-Second, I engage case studies in order to challenge rather than confirm theoretical frameworks at hand.
+Second, I engage cases in order to challenge rather than confirm theoretical frameworks at hand.
 I devise research methods that are appropriate to the problem under investigation, such as literary analysis, comparative reading, and autoethnography.
 By working at the interface of theory and practice, I develop concepts that emerge from a given political situation and may be adjusted to others.